SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved remarkable performance across a wide range of domains, including natural language understanding and generation, question answering, reasoning, and so on.
-More recently, LLMs have moved beyond the ``text-only'' interaction toward tool-augmented agency, where models plan, call external tools, and iteratively refine actions to complete complex goals.
-An excellent example is the emergence of coding agents (e.g., Claude Code~\footnote{https://github.com/anthropics/claude-code}, OpenCode~\footnote{https://github.com/anomalyco/opencode}, and Codex~\footnote{https://github.com/openai/codex}), which can read and modify code repositories, search documentation, run tests, and execute commands, enabling end-to-end automation for realistic software engineering tasks.
-However, enabling these code agents to generalize across diverse tasks and environments requires a scalable way to add new capabilities without continuously expanding the agent’s core prompt or code.
-Hence, code agents have begun adopting a plug-in style abstraction in the form of modular capability bundles that can be loaded and used on demand, commonly referred to as agent skills.
+Large language models (LLMs)~\citep{kasneci2023chatgpt,chang2024survey,annepaka2025large} have achieved remarkable performance across a wide range of domains, including natural language understanding and generation, question answering, and reasoning.
+More recently, LLMs have moved beyond ``text-only'' interaction toward tool-augmented agency, where models can plan, invoke external tools, and iteratively refine actions to accomplish complex goals.
+A prominent example is the emergence of \emph{agent-system scaffolds}, such as Claude Code, OpenCode, and Codex, which coordinate LLMs, tools, and execution environments to support complex multi-step tasks.
+However, enabling such systems to generalize across diverse tasks and environments requires a scalable mechanism for extending capabilities without continuously expanding the agent system's core prompt or implementation.
+As a result, emerging agent-system scaffolds have increasingly adopted a plug-in style abstraction in the form of modular capability bundles that can be loaded and used on demand, commonly referred to as agent skills~\citep{xu2026agent,li2026skillsbench,ling2026agent}.

-Anthropic published the Agent Skills specification as an open, cross-platform standard~\citep{anthropic_skills}.
-It formalizes a modular extension mechanism in which an agent can pull in task-specific capabilities as needed.
+Anthropic published the agent skills specification as an open, cross-platform standard~\citep{anthropic_skills}.
+It formalizes a modular extension mechanism in which an agent system can pull in task-specific capabilities as needed.
 Each capability is shipped as a self-contained package centered on a \texttt{SKILL.md} file (describing metadata and usage guidance), accompanied by executable scripts and any required resources.
-Operationally, the agent preloads each installed skill’s YAML front matter (e.g., description) to decide relevance; once triggered, it reads the full \texttt{SKILL.md} into context and follows its instructions, optionally running any bundled scripts/resources, to complete the task.
-By loading these components on demand, agents can stay lightweight while still performing specialized tasks.
+The agent system preloads each installed skill’s YAML front matter (e.g., description) to decide relevance; once triggered, it reads the full \texttt{SKILL.md} into context and follows its instructions, optionally running any bundled scripts/resources, to complete the task.
+By loading these components on demand, agent systems stay lightweight while still performing specialized tasks.
 This pattern has already been adopted in widely used tooling: Claude Code, Codex CLI, and Gemini CLI all support instruction files paired with bundled code and assets~\citep{claude_code_docs,openai_codex_skills,gemini_cli_skills}.